plotly/plotly.github.io/_posts/plotly1/2015-04-23-scatter-plot-3D.md

 imageurl: /static/images/scatter-plot-3D/thum-scatter-plot-3D.png
 state: active
 tags: plotly1
 meta_description: A tutorial on how to make a 3d scatter plot.
-Plotly is the easiest and fastest way to make and share graphs online.
+Chart Studio is the easiest and fastest way to make and share graphs online.
 actioncall: Make a 3D Scatter Plot
 ---